o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uifadercomponent.md

 ---
-description: ' Use the UIFaderComponent fader component to simultaneously adjust the transparency of an element and its children in &ALYlong;. '
+description: ' Use the UIFaderComponent fader component to simultaneously adjust the transparency of an element and its children in Amazon Lumberyard. '
 title: UIFaderComponent
 ---
 # UIFaderComponent {#lua-scripting-ces-api-ui-uifadercomponent}